-If you’re looking for a more one-on-one, or intimate winery tour experience, this is the one we recommend.
+If you’re looking for a more one-on-one, or intimate winery tour experience, this is one we can recommend.
 Pau says his English isn’t very good, but we think it certainly is.
 He’s known for his humble nature and modesty, and is a wonderful host.

 The history of wine in the Emporda region starts in the town of Perelada, where the Mateu family began making wine as Castillo Perelada in 1923 when Miguel Mateu purchased the vineyard which had a history dating back to the Middle Ages.
 Three generations of Mateus have been making wine, and their brand has worldwide recognition.

 The town of Perelada is very touristy, complete with a museum to the Mateu family where you can see incredible museum pieces related to general history and wine history.
 In the summer, the grounds of the Castle Perelada come alive with a theater/concert series which runs from July to August.
 Noteworthy national and international musicians, actors, ballet performers, and symphonies have performed in Perelada.
 If you’re into history, architecture, and wine, this is definitely a good stop.
 We recommend bringing a bit of bigger wallet, as the prices are a little higher than other places, and if you want to gamble at their casino, bring a little more.